 TRY measures, monitors, and reports foreign exposure condition of the Bank on a monthly basis.
 TRY provides MKD with FX exposures for execution on monthly basis.

-When the Bank’s FX exposure exceeds the equivalent of USD THREE million, TRY shall initiate the request to square the FX position and provide MKD with the relevant exposures on ad hoc basis.
+When the Bank’s FX exposure exceeds the equivalent of USD THREE million at month-end, TRY shall initiate the request to square the FX position and provide MKD with the relevant exposures on ad hoc basis.

 Global Markets Department (MKD)